Day with Daeradar

 Celeborn was brought out of his memories when he reached the door Elrond had stopped before.
 The lord of Imladris knocked quietly before pushing it open and looking inside, and the older Elf found himself beginning to feel slightly nervous.
 Elrond then turned to face him, a smile on his face as he gestured for him to enter.
 The lord of Lothlórien took a deep breath as he stepped into the dark room, Elrond staying behind in the hallway as he shut the door behind him to give them some privacy.

 The sight before him was familiar, though very different.
-Celebrían turned to the door, brushing some of her light hair behind her ear as she moved her gaze away from the cradle she was standing beside, and a broad smile appeared on her face.
+Celebrían turned her gaze from the cradle she was standing beside when she heard the door close, brushing some of her silver hair behind her ear as a broad smile appeared on her face.

 Celeborn returned the smile as she crossed the room to him, wrapping his arms around her securely and holding her close when she approached.
 "It brings me great joy to see you, iel-nín," he said, kissing her forehead when she pulled away a little though still remained in his arms.
 "Your beauty grows with each passing sun."

-Celebrían laughed quietly before she kissed her father's cheek.
+Celebrían laughed quietly before she left a gentle kiss on her father's cheek.
 "It is wonderful to see you, Ada," she replied, her light eyes gleaming.
 "I miss you and Naneth."

-"As we miss you," Celeborn told her, his smile lingering.
+"As we dearly miss you," Celeborn told her, his smile lingering.

 "Come see them, Ada," she muttered.